 BUNTER SPRING WINERY — CURRENT RELEASES

 2022 BUNTER SPRING CHARDONNAY COOMBSVILLE NAPA VALLEY 12.93% alcohol, 34 cases, $40/bottle.
 We just gotta have Chard.
 As much as we love many white wines, no other grape has the texture and satisfying rich mouthfeel of Chardonnay.
-For us, with roast chicken, and especially Dungeness crab, nothing else will do!
-We don’t like a lot of oak, so even though this is barrel fermented, it’s about the fruit, not the oak.
+For us, with roast chicken, and especially Dungeness crab, nothing else will do.
+This is not your average Napa Chard.
+It’s a little hippy-dippy: bruised green apple, walnut, lick-a-battery, mmm nice.
 Modest alcohol, moderate totally natural acidity, and an unintended but luscious touch of unfermented sugar create a gentle but textured balance that makes this endlessly quaffable, with or without food.
 Ingredients: grapes, water, sulfite.
 Filtered, not fined.
 At bottling: total SO2 77 ppm, residual sugar 2.8 g/l (not quite dry).
 Limit two bottles.

 2022 BUNTER SPRING WHITE WINE SANTA CLARA COUNTY 12.58% alc., 35 cases $20 This was made with 100% sauvignon blanc grapes.
 To us, it doesn’t smell or taste much like sauvignon blanc, probably because of the vineyard location and management.
 It is reminiscent of light dry whites from the warmer regions around the Mediterranean Sea: pleasant, s’more-ish, smacking more of dried grass and herbs than fruit, good for washing down fish, olives, and strong salty cheese.
 Total sulfite 60 ppm, residual sugar 0.1 g/l (bone dry).